jasonish/simple-ids/README.md

 # Easy-Suricata

-Easy-Suricata is a tool too easily run Suricata (and optionally EveBox) on Linux systems using Docker or Podman.
+Easy-Suricata is a tool to easily run Suricata (and optionally EveBox) on Linux systems using Docker or Podman.

+This program is considered experimental and many things may change, break, change name, change repo, etc, etc...
+And I might even force push!

 ## System Requirements